-Test for an essential range of contaminants common in many groundwater wells.
+Test for an essential range of contaminants detected in rainwater harvesting or catchment systems.

 Analyze specific strains of bacteria in your water.

 Test for chemicals from plastics, pesticides, flame-retardants, and more.

 Test your drinking water for this chloramine precursor.

 Rainwater harvesting with a rainwater catchment system includes the collection and storage of rainwater into tanks or cisterns.
 Rooftop rainwater harvesting has become increasingly popular as a way to provide off-grid high-quality drinking water.
 Rainwater can also be used for gardening, livestock, and irrigation, etc..
 The most common materials used to capture and store rainwater are tile, metal sheets, and plastics.
 If safely configured, rainwater harvesting can provide high-quality drinking water.
 For any rainwater collection system, water testing, treatment and disinfection should be considered.

 Rainwater can carry harmful bacteria, parasites, viruses, and chemicals.
 The health risk of getting sick from rainwater varies depending on your location, the type of catchment system installed and how frequently it rains.